Trump sues New York Times for $15 billion for alleged "defamation and libel"

 He says the Times "has engaged in a decades long method of lying" about him, his family and the Trump Organization as well as "the America First Movement, MAGA, and our Nation as a whole."

-Specifically, the 85 page-long suit cites a book written by two Times reporters and three articles, all published during the 2024 presidential campaign.
+Specifically, the 85-page lawsuit cites a book written by two Times reporters and three articles, all published during the 2024 presidential campaign.

 According to the suit, all were "carefully crafted ... with actual malice, calculated to inflict maximum damage upon President Trump, and all published during the height of a Presidential Election."